Caring for a Parent with Paranoid Personality Disorder

 The Benefits of Residential Treatment for PPD

-Perhaps the most effective way to help your parent recover from PPD is to get them around-the-clock psychiatric care in a residential treatment program.
+Perhaps the most effective way to help your parent recover from PPD is to get them around-the-clock psychiatric care in a residential treatment center.
 In this setting, they can get the therapies, medications, and support they need to manage their paranoid delusions and other symptoms.
 This is especially helpful for parents who have such advanced PPD they have difficulty caring for themselves.
 It helps you, too, as caring for parents who have PPD can be quite stressful and emotionally draining.
 You parent needs professional psychiatric care that cannot be provided by a loving family alone.

 Talk therapy and psychotherapy often form the cornerstones of a PPD treatment program.
 They can help your parent re-examine paranoid thoughts, reduce their feelings of anxiety and paranoia, and learn to communicate more constructively with others.
 Residential treatment is a safe place for clients to address emotionally difficult challenges using new coping skills like emotional regulation and reality acceptance.